joymaitra/CFC2020/README.md

 energy efficient appliances
 smart appliances

-But there seems to be some gap, as the survey says that the consumption of the energy is increasing every year, and so is the production.
+But there seems to be some gap, as the survey says that the consumption of the energy is increasing every year, and so is the production to meet the requirement.

 ## The Idea

 If every consumer can be involved in the attempt to preserve then a surging impact can be achived.
 So the idea is to provide every customer with a dashboard reflecting their realtime consumption and the approximate cost of the consumption.
-Being updated and aware of the consumption and cost, they all will be cautious in utilizing the energy.
+Being updated and aware of their consumption and cost, they all will be cautious in utilizing the energy.

 # Demo Video